 CH 02519 HISTORY OF THE CHURCH IN THE UNITED STATES 3 hrs.

-A survey of the history of the church in the United States of America as seen against the background of the history of the church in Europe.
+This survey course of the history of the church in the United States of America incorporates the background of the history of the church in Europe.
+Prerequisite: CH 10000.

 CH 02418 PIETISM AND EVANGELICALISM